BitMine Immersion Technologies

 From Pink Sheets to Respectability

-BitMine announced the pricing of an underwritten public offering of 2,250,000 shares of its common stock at a price to the public of $8.00 per share, for gross proceeds of $18 million, before deducting underwriting discounts and offering expenses.
-In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 337,500 shares of common stock to cover over-allotments.
-The offering is expected to close on June 6, 2025 subject to satisfaction of customary closing conditions.
+In early June 2025—just weeks before the Ethereum pivot—BitMine priced an underwritten public offering: 2,250,000 shares at $8.00 per share, raising about $18 million in gross proceeds before fees and expenses.
+The underwriters also received a 45-day option to buy up to 337,500 additional shares to cover over-allotments.
+The deal was expected to close on June 6, 2025, subject to the usual conditions.

-The $18 million offering was used to purchase Bitcoin as part of the company's initial treasury strategy.
-Jonathan Bates, CEO of BitMine, said, "The private placement will accelerate BitMine's treasury holdings shortly after its first treasury purchase on June 9, 2025."
+CEO Jonathan Bates called it a major milestone that would increase visibility, broaden the investor base, and improve liquidity.
+And at the time, the plan was still straightforward: the $18 million offering was used to purchase Bitcoin as part of an initial treasury strategy.
+Bates pointed to the coming acceleration, saying the private placement would ramp BitMine’s treasury holdings shortly after its first treasury purchase on June 9, 2025.

 V. The "Alchemy of 5%": Aggressive ETH Accumulation (July–November 2025)